• Skip to primary navigation

 Crispy smashed fingerling potatoes topped with chopped parsley on parchment paper.

-What goes with crispy smashed potatoes?
+What to serve with crispy smashed potatoes

 • Marinated Bavette Steak or Garlic Herb Crusted Eye of Round Roast Beef